Introduction

 A proper pH level is crucial for maintaining water quality and preventing corrosion.
 Measure the pH of the tank water to ensure it falls within a safe range, typically between 6.5 and 8.5.

-- Use a reliable pH testing kit or meter.
+- Use a reliable pH testing kit or meter

-- Adjust the pH if necessary using appropriate substances such as baking soda (to raise pH) or citric acid (to lower pH).
+- Adjust the pH if necessary using appropriate substances such as baking soda (to raise pH) or citric acid (to lower pH)

 4. Bacteria Sampling

 Bacterial presence can pose serious health risks, so it’s crucial to test for bacteria levels after cleaning.
+This critical step in the inspection checklist for water tanks protects health.

-- Take samples from various points in the tank using sterile swabs or water samples.
+- Take samples from various points in the tank using sterile swabs or water samples

 5. Water Quality Assessment